-Responsible Party for data collection/generation(check each that applies): Frequency of data collection/generation(check each that applies): Sampling Approach(check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Other Specify: Quarterly Annually Representative Sample Confidence Interval = 95% Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation(check each that applies): Frequency of data collection/generation(check each that applies): Sampling Approach(check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level with +/- 5% margin of error Other Specify: Annually Stratified Describe Group: Continuously and Other ii.
+If applicable, in the textb ox below provide any necess sary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible i.
+Describe the States method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
+In addition, provide information on the methods used by the state to document these items.

+Other Specify: